List of German divisions in World War II

 This article lists divisions of the Wehrmacht (German Armed Forces) and Waffen-SS active during World War II, including divisions of the Heer (army), Luftwaffe (air force), and the Kriegsmarine (navy).

 Upgrades and reorganizations are shown only to identify the variant names for what is notionally a single unit; other upgrades and reorganizations are deferred to the individual articles.
 Due to the scope of this list, pre-war changes are not shown.
 Most of these divisions trained in Berlin, which is also where new military technology was kept and tested.

 German unit designations

 These designations are normally not translated and used in the German form in the unit name or description.

-Bodenständige A static unit.
-Normally assigned to units who were deficient in transport and unable to move their own artillery.
-Many of these were divisions that had been mauled on the Eastern Front and were sent west to serve as coastal defence garrisons until sufficient resources were available to rehabilitate the division.

-Festung Translates to Fortress.
-A non-standard division used to garrison critical sites.
-Smaller Festung units may have consisted of only two or three battalions.

-Grenadier A traditional term for heavy infantry. it was most often used as a morale-building honorific indicative of reduced strength when used alone.

-Jäger A traditional term for light infantry (Translated "Hunter").
-Normally provided with horse or motor transport with (usually) lighter artillery weapons and usually smaller size when compared to normal infantry divisions.
-In many cases the Jäger divisions were mountain divisions referred to as Gebirsjäger.
-This Jäger description did not apply to the light divisions deployed in Africa (5th, 90th, 164th, 999th), nor to the five light mechanized divisions.

-Gebirgsjäger Traditional term for mountain and ski troops.

-Lehr A demonstration/training unit (Translated "Teach").

-Nummer Translates to "Number."
-A "placeholder" name for a division with staff but with few, if any combat assets.
-Normally there was no initial type description in the name - this was added when the unit had received its designation of combat assets (i.e. Division Nr.
-179 became Panzer Division Nr.
-179).